nocksock/baggage.nvim/README.md

 ```

 You might be curious about those URLs.

-Most managers only need something like `nvim-lua/plenary` instead of the full URL.
+Baggage *deliberately* does not support short-urls for github.
-However I think it's not only hurting the ecosystem to declare github as the defacto default plugin repository, it also makes it a bit more cumbersome to check a plugin's readme, while also making it clear that it's an external dependency instead of a local folder.
+Not only is that hurting the ecosystem to make github the defacto default plugin repository, it also makes it a bit more cumbersome to check a plugin's readme.
-Just `gx` and it will open the browser with that url.
+This way it's just `gx` to open the browser with that url.

-And yes, gitlab, sourcehut and all other platforms that have this URL format are supported - at the end it's *basically* just a `git clone <url>`, with some tweaks when pointing to branches/commits/tags.
+Sourcehut, GitLab, Codeberg and all other platforms that have this URL format are supported.

 ### Lazy Loading on Events

-But what if a plugin is slow on startup?
-Notice that you still have to `require` the plugin manually each time.
-If you want to lazily load your plugin on certain events, you can lean on neovim's API instead of an builtin abstraction around it:

 ```lua
 local bag = require 'baggage' .from 'https://github.com/foo/bar'